brianhigh/envh543/ex0618prob2d.md

 ### Summarize results

-Print the evaluation results and plot the empirical cumulative distribution.
+Print a summary of the evaluation results (`expo.ev1`) and plot the empirical cumulative distribution function (ecdf).

 ```r